Traditional French town house - Olonzac

 In Olonzac we have tennis courts and a boules pitch in the pretty park.
 (We also have plenty of friends who would be keen to give you a game!)

 Everyone gathers at Cafe de la Poste for aperitifs, coffee and complementary tapas on Friday nights, when there is a buzzing atmosphere.
-Alternatively you can order from one of the pizzerias in the village and eat at the bar with a carafe of their local rose.
+Alternatively you can order from one of the pizzerias in the village and wait at the bar with a carafe of their local rose.
 Or, why not pick up your morning croissant from the boulangerie opposite and nibble, whilst enjoying a frothy cafe creme or chocolate chaud from Cafe de la Poste?
-There are a two restaurants in the square and several others a few moments stroll away.
+There are a two restaurants and an artisan ice cream parlour in the square plus several others a few moments stroll away.
 We can provide details of them all.

 There are many river swimming opportunities, with fishing, kayaking and picnicking spots.
 Go for a swim in the cool waters of the River Cesse and call in to one of the village bars on the way home for an aperitif and some freshly shucked oysters.